 Who Is In the Trainers’ Network?

-All of our trainers are involved in education, either as current or former K-12 teachers, university education faculty, administrators, or nonformal educators.
-Our Network consists of over 400 experienced educators from the U.S., Canada, and several countries abroad.
+All of our trainers are involved in relevant fields of education, either as current or former K-12 teachers, university education faculty, administrators, or nonformal educators.
+Our Network consists of over 500 experienced educators from the U.S., Canada, and several countries abroad.
 Many of our trainers are highly respected among their peers as being experts in their field.

 For more information on Population Education workshops, click here.